shibisuriya/declarative-gridstack/packages/docs/core-concepts/advantages.md

 saveLayout();
 ```

-The saved model could then be retrieved from the store (an HTTP API in this case)...
+The saved json could then be retrieved from the store (an HTTP API in this case)...
 To construct the layout back again easily, since the primary function of the library is
 to convert a json model to a Gridstack layout.

 ```jsx